CryptoLuigi/auto_install_pt_ubuntu/README.md

 Please note default API must be registered with the Profit Trailer bot on Discord.
 Without registering your default API key with bot will not start.
  ```

+For a guided installation enter the following 3 commands
 ```
 wget https://raw.githubusercontent.com/CryptoLuigi/auto_install_pt_ubuntu/master/auto_install_pt_ubuntu.sh